barumau/pandunia/english/mini_pandunia.md

           → **ching loga la pandunia.**
           – Please speak Pandunia.
 10. **Word building:**
-   In Pandunia, words change only when their actual meaning changes.
+   In Mini Pandunia, words change only when their actual meaning changes.
    Words don't ever change only to serve in a different grammatical role.
    Compound words are made by combining the elements that form them.
    The main word stands at the end.